Uberspace/lab/source/guide_postgresql.rst

 .. note:: Please use single steps instead of combining all three in one process to see and identify possible errors.

 .. important:: For future usage with projects like Miniflux2, ejabberd, Matrix etc. it is recommended to consider to install all modules.
-This is done bby using the target ``world`` for ``make`` and ``make install``.
+This is done by using the target ``world`` for ``make`` and ``make install``.

 ::